 - Personal statement (max.
 3000 characters) indicating why you want to go into medical physics, and anything else you want to communicate to the applications reviewers (this is instead of a cover letter)

-- Uploaded CV listing awards, publications, presentations, and citizenship (Please indicate US Citizen, Permanent Resident or Alien and Visa type/exp. date)
+- Uploaded CV listing awards, publications, presentations, community service and citizenship (Please indicate US Citizen, Permanent Resident or Alien and Visa type/exp. date)

 - Transcripts and a copy of TOEFL results (if applicable)